 SEARCH THE LIBRARY'S CATALOG

 Borrowing an ebook is easy.
-Click on Sora and find thousands of books in the Queens Library.
+Click on the Sora icon and find thousands of books in the Queens Library.
 All you need is your DOE email address (follow this link if you don't know it).
-If you want a physical book you can arrange for a pickup at a library near you.
+You can also take out a physical book at a library near you now.
+Arrange for a pickup at a library near you.
 Simply go on the Queens Library website.
 Happy reading!